einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ## If, then, else, else if

-Thank back, wayyyy back, many slides ago...
+Think back, waaaayy back, many slides ago...
 all the way back to your [JavaScript Conditionals slides.](https://einbahnstrasse.github.io/Goldford-MTEC1003-OL04/labs/06/js-conditionals.html#10.0){:target="_blank"}
-and you'll remember how the basic condition is constructed in JavaScript:
+and you'll remember how a basic condition
+is constructed in JavaScript:

 <pre><code class="javascript" data-trim data-noescape>  if (a > 5) {
 	 console.log(a);
    }</code></pre>

 _What does this program "say"?_